Orientsoft/kubekit/README.md

 # Requirements

 * Make sure you have root privileges for all the servers.
-* The firewalls are not managed, you'll need to implement your own rules the way you used to. in order to avoid any issue during deployment you should disable your firewall.
+* The firewalls are not managed, you'll need to implement your own rules the way you used to, in order to avoid any issue during deployment you should disable your firewall.
+* Make sure all the kubernetes nodes have different hostnames.

 # Quick Start